 26.0 PROCEDURES & ARRANGEMENTS Record of Assessors Findings 26.1 Are competent person(s) appointed to assist in undertaking the preventative and protective measures (i.e. relevant general fire precautions)?
-Yes A2Dominion have an in-house fire safety team who are responsible for managing fire safety within the organisation.
+Yes There is a staff Fire Contract Manager and consultants Property Tectonics and Metro Fire Safety to advise.
 26.2 Fire safety is managed by: A2Dominion 26.3 Is there a suitable record of the fire safety arrangements?
 Yes The Fire Safety Management Plan has now been adopted by A2D and will be subject to periodic revision and enhancement on a regular basis.
 26.4 What is the evacuation strategy?